-Where officers consider it is not possible to meet Policy DM29 of the Managing Development Document, contributions to delivering carbon reduction projects will be sought to meet the shortfall.
+Where officers consider all opportunities to meet the relevant Managing Development DPD carbon dioxide reduction targets on-site have been exhausted, contributions to delivering carbon reduction projects will be sought to meet the shortfall.

-Reflecting relevant Government and London Plan policies and guidance as appropriate, (including any further relevant guidance produced by the LBTH), the remaining carbon emissions will be offset through securing obligations to provide new and additional opportunities to reduce carbon emissions from existing housing in the Borough or community energy saving programmes or other initiatives.
+Reflecting relevant Government and London Plan policies and guidance as appropriate, (including any further relevant guidance produced by the LBTH), the remaining carbon emissions will be offset through providing new and additional opportunities to reduce carbon emissions from existing housing in the Borough or community energy saving programmes or other initiatives.